sethih10/Reasoning-LLMs/Reinforcement_learning/README.md

 # Multi-arm bandit problem

 It is toy example of compex reinforcement learning problems.
-It is modelled as multi-lever game where pulling one particular lever increases the probability of winning, however we need to find that lever and we don't have initial states.
+It is modelled as multi-lever game where pulling one particular lever \increases the probability of winning, however we need to find that lever and we don't have \initial states.

-Value action method - In this method, the agent interacts with environment, we reward it on the basis of correct action.
+Value action method - \in this method, the agent \interacts with environment, we reward it on the basis of correct action.
 We see the long term behaviour of the value action for each lever and that's how we get the expected probability to choose the best lever.

 $q_i(a)$ = 1 if you win
 #q_i(a)$ = 0 if you lose

-This can also be linked to average law over large numbers since we tend to get the estimation of most probable winner with large number of interactions.
-Note - we do not use greedy search i.e. we do not always choose the most probable rewarding lever during interactions since it can leave us with a local minima.
+This can also be linked to average law over large numbers since we tend to get the estimation of most probable winner with large number of \interactions.
+Note - we do not use greedy search i.e. we do not always choose the most probable rewarding lever during \interactions since it can leave us with a local minima.
 We use exploration and exploitation.
 At the end,